Digitalisation, sustainability and resilience: The keys to recovery

 Digitalisation and sustainability will be the bridge for the third strand of our recovery strategy: resilience.
 Armed with these tools, we will shape the day-to-day running of our infrastructures and we will have turned this huge crisis into an opportunity for genuine improvement.
 So, let us be resilient; let us continue to adapt and prevail.
 Our industry’s long-awaited recovery is getting closer and closer.

 Jesús Caballero Pinto has been the Director of Seville Airport, which is managed by Aena Aeropuertos S.A., since 2013.
 Prior to this, Pinto was the Director of Melilla Airport from 2009 to 2013.
 Before this, he had held a range of engineering and managerial positions at various airports and aviation companies.

-Air traffic control/management (ATC/ATM), Airport crisis management, Airside operations, Biometrics, COVID-19, Emissions, Environment, Machinery, New technologies, Passenger experience and seamless travel, Sustainable development, Terminal operations
+Air traffic control/management (ATC/ATM), Airport crisis management, Airside operations, Augmented reality (AR)/ Virtual reality (VR), Biometrics, COVID-19, Emissions, Machinery, New technologies, Passenger experience and seamless travel, Sustainability, Sustainable development, Terminal operations